Integrated Care Systems

 This involves payments designed to reward the achievement of defined and measured levels of patient-reported experience or organizational efficiency (activity divided by costs).

 Payments that are exclusively geared towards rewarding performance can be become quite complex and interact badly.
 The system can end up being characterised by perverse incentives increasing costs and reducing quality.

-Payments can geared to reward the achievement of treatment outcomes, patient experience, or even improving population health.
+Payments can be geared to reward the achievement of treatment outcomes, patient experience, or even improving population health.
 Outcome-Based Payment models fall into this category.

 There remains much discussion about the feasibility of a longer-term move towards a population health approach advocated as part of value-based healthcare and supported by value-based payment models, but the search for the payment model nirvana continues.

 Payments based solely on outcomes are really not sustainable for small organisations who actually need to pay the bills whilst delivering.

 More fundamentally, it is also not always easy to attribute cause and effect, and there are many contributory factors that impact outcomes which have nothing to do with provider performance.